xueyouchao/xueyouchao.github.io-hexo/source/about/resume.md

 * Developing and maintaining the 3D module of flagship software 5D, a directional well planning and survey system that uses 3D visualization for collision avoidance.
 Refactoring large code base and adding many new features including multi-3D Opengl scene rendering into multiple Qt viewers; free roaming camera control, 3D Ray picking for interactive operation on 3D viewer.

-*Other key contributions:* In the project of drilling relief well for Gulf of Mexico accident, I developed a small 3D application to feed real time drilling data into 3D visualization viewer and provide a quaternion based free roaming camera control, used by our senior consultant Angus Jamieson and Houston Team to complete one of the most challenging task in directional drilling area.
+*Other key contributions:* In the project of drilling relief well for Gulf of Mexico accident, developed a small 3D application to feed real time drilling data into 3D visualization viewer and provided quaternion based free roaming camera control, used by our senior consultant Angus Jamieson and Houston Team to complete one of the most challenging task in directional drilling area.

 **Software Engineer at Huawei Technologies Co.
 Ltd., P.R.
 China**&nbsp;&nbsp;&nbsp;&nbsp;*Aug 2005 ~ Nov 2006*